didiersmith/steve/chapters/human-rights.md

 He nodded and stepped backwards into the crowd, subdued.

 "The circumstances surrounding my rule may be temporarily out of step with the ideal," she announced through gritted teeth, "but my divine right is not in question.
-Anyone who believes otherwise is welcome to nourish Cosmo."
-She jerked her thumb towards the ketzel, who was picking the meatier bits from Archibald's stepfather's face.
+Anyone who believes otherwise is welcome to take it up with the Lord."

+The crowd muttered.

 "Anyone who wishes to accept my offer, step forwards and kneel for your queen.
-Anyone else will be shot.
+The rest of you will be shot.
 Think carefully."

 One by one, the men of the crowd stepped forwards and knelt for their queen.